coerll/SpinTXPedagogicalAnnotation/README.md

 Installation
 ------------

-See INSTALL for installation instructions (sorry, the INSTALL file is in the to-do list!)
+See INSTALL for installation instructions.

 Further Documentation
 ---------------------